-In satisfaction of its obligations to issue the warrant to K2HV's affiliated holder pursuant to the CVR Agreement, the Company issued a warrant to purchase up to 5,103,343 shares of the Company's common stock at an exercise price of \$0.3919 per share.
+In satisfaction of its obligations to issue the warrant to K2HV's affiliated holder pursuant to the CVR Agreement, the Company issued a warrant to purchase up to 340,222 shares of the Company's common stock at an exercise price of \$5.8785 per share.
 The warrant has a term of 10 years.
-The Company accounted for its common stock warrants under the guidance in ASC 480, "Distinguishing Liabilities from Equity" and ASC 815, "Derivatives and Hedging," that clarifies the determination of whether an instrument (or an embedded feature) is indexed to an entity's own stock, which would qualify for classification as equity and will be fair valued as the date of the transaction.
+The Company accounted for its common stock warrants under the guidance in ASC 480, "Distinguishing Liabilities from Equity" and ASC 815, "Derivatives and Hedging," that clarifies the determination of whether an instrument (or an embedded feature) is indexed to an entity's own stock.
+The warrants were classified as equity and were fair valued as the date of the transaction.
 The fair value of these warrants was determined using a Black-Scholes option-pricing model with the following key inputs:

-Ju ine 16, 2023
+June 16, 2023

 Risk-free interest rate 3.77 %

 Expected term (in years) 10.0

-Dividend yield -
+Dividend yield

 Volatility 80.00 %

 Stock price \$ 0.53